When & How to Switch Car Insurance Companies: Complete Guide for 2026

 How to Switch Car Insurance Without Coverage Gaps

 The most critical aspect of switching car insurance is maintaining continuous coverage.
-Coverage gaps can result in penalties, license suspension, and dramatically higher future premiums that last for years.
+Coverage gaps can result in penalties, license suspension, and dramatically higher future premiums — with some states imposing fines up to $5,000 for driving uninsured.

 Step-by-Step Switching Checklist